-St Annes Swimming Pool is a vital community facility that has served residents and visitors for many years.
-This page provides information about the pool’s current operations, recent improvements, and future plans.
+St Annes Swimming Pool & Gym is a vital community facility that has served residents and visitors for many years.
+This page provides the latest information on the pool’s current status, planned improvements, and what to expect when it reopens.

 About St Annes Swimming Pool